Aladefaruk/tudu/README.md

 - Toggle the check box infront of the task name to mark tasks as complete/incomplete
   - For completed task, you will see a line through the task name

-2. **Toggling task as complete/incomplete**

-- Click the delete button to delete corresponding task

 3. **Tasks**